MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCase.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-CUSTODIANS <IMicrosoftGraphSecurityEdiscoveryCustodian\[]>: Returns a list of case ediscoveryCustodian objects for this case.
+CUSTODIANS <IMicrosoftGraphSecurityEdiscoveryCustodian1[]>: Returns a list of case ediscoveryCustodian objects for this case.
   - `[CreatedDateTime <DateTime?>]`: Created date and time of the dataSourceContainer entity.
   - `[DisplayName <String>]`: Display name of the dataSourceContainer entity.
   - `[HoldStatus <String>]`: dataSourceHoldStatus